offbynull/watchdog/README.md

 ### Watching Code

 Watchdog relies on bytecode instrumentation to break out of runaway code such as infinite loops.
-There are 2 ways to mark your methods for
-instrumentation: annotations and method parameters.

-The ```@Watch``` annotation is the simplest way to mark methods for instrumentation.
-Apply the annotation to a class to mark all methods within the class for instrumentation.
-Or, apply the annotation to individual methods to only mark those methods for instrumentation.
+Apply the ```@Watch``` annotation to a class to mark all methods within that class for instrumentation.

 ```java
 @Watch